 Posterior fossa hematoma: A form of traumatic brain injury where blood pools in the intracranial cavity between the foramen magnum and the tentorium cerebelli (the dura matter that separates the cerebellum from the occipital lobe).

 Scalp injury: Injury to the skin, connective tissue, or periosteum of the skull.
 Scalp injuries may occur with or without laceration of the skin.

 Traumatic subarachnoid hemorrhage: Bleeding of the brain between the arachnoid and pia matter.
 A subarachnoid hemorrhage is a form of stroke and a potentially fatal medical emergency.

 Contact Estey & Bomberger for Help Seeking Occipital Skull Fracture Compensation

 If you or a member of your family has suffered a skull fracture or brain injury in an accident that was someone else’s fault, you may be entitled to compensation for your injuries, including your medical expenses, lost earnings, and emotional pain and suffering.
 Contact a California personal injury attorney at Estey & Bomberger for a free, no-obligation consultation with an experienced attorney.
-The lawyers at Estey & Bomberger, an AV-rated law firm, represent injured victims throughout California.
+The team of attorneys at Estey & Bomberger, an AV-rated law firm, represent injured victims throughout California.
 If your injuries prevent you from traveling, home and hospital visits are available.
 All consultations are free, and if we handle your case, we will not charge any fees unless we obtain compensation for you.
 Contact us to schedule a free consultation or call (800) 260-7197 at any time for more information.